montrealrobotics/hef/index.md

 <br>

 <p style="text-align: justify;">
     We compare the ability of our HEF capturing the banana-shape distribution against four other well established filtering approaches in the literature.
-The results highlight how only the HEF, IEKF and particle filter are capable of modeling it.
+The results highlight how only the HEF, Invariant EKF and particle filter are capable of modeling it.
 </p>

 <br>